poiriermike/encryptedp2p/README.md

 -Future Tests-

 In future, we would like to experiment with different network connectivity speeds, limited bandwidths, and forced partial connectivity cases across the connected nodes.
 Ensuring our system could handle these senarios would be prefered, but seting up the testing system for acheiving these reliable was outside of this project's scope.

+Another thing we would like to test is the systems security.
+With the current system, it is entirely possible to overwhelm the system with false timestamps, thereby poisoning the entries.
+Testing this will help us devise a potential solution to our modified code.

 ----------------------------------------------------------------------------------------------------------------------------